How to Use CMS Integrations in RightBlogger

 Where do I connect my CMS in RightBlogger?

-Which CMS platforms does RightBlogger support?
+Which CMS platforms does RightBlogger support for publishing blog posts?

 Can I save posts as drafts instead of publishing right away?